Nycarus/WeatherApp/README.md

 ## Weather App
 Purpose of this app is to explore .NET 6 MVC for educational purposes.
-The app is able to display weather data using geolocation or city name.
+The app is able to display weather data using geolocation or city name using openweathermap API.

 ## How to run?
 1. To run the app locally, first add your openweathermap.org key to the docker-compose.yml file in the root folder that displays this line by replacing "<insert_key>".